nmarus/node-ews/README.md

 However, "DistinguishedFolderId" has no closing tag and you must specify an ID.
 Rather than a direct child object, you must use the JSON child object "attributes".

-**Alternatively you can create something like this to convert the EWS Soap Query to a SOAP JSON query**
+**Alternatively you can create something like this to convert the EWS Soap Query to a SOAP JSON query:**

 ```js
 var xml2js = require('xml2js');